TULiberalArts/Neuroscience/pages/next-stops.md

 published: true
 ---

-Students have the opportunity for external internships and hands-on research experience that translates into real-world applications. res
+Students have the opportunity for external internships and hands-on research experience that translates into real-world applications.

 Recent internship placements have included: